php-http/curl-client/README.md

 $client = new Client(MessageFactoryDiscovery::find(), StreamFactoryDiscovery::find(), $options);
 ```

-These options can not ne used:
+These options can not be used:

 * CURLOPT_CUSTOMREQUEST
 * CURLOPT_FOLLOWLOCATION